-SPD settles Che Taylor wrongful-death lawsuit for $1.5 million; new evidence questioned officers’ claim he was armed
+SPD settles Che Taylor wrongful-death suit for $1.5 million; new evidence cast doubt on officers’ claim Taylor was armed

 Spaulding and Miller said they recognized the 47-year-old Taylor as a known felon and career criminal with convictions for rape and robbery.
 As a felon, he was barred from having a gun, but Miller told Spaulding he had seen a handgun in a holster on Taylor’s hip when Taylor exited the car.

-However, a ruling in September issued by U.S. District Judge Thomas Zilly noted the officers said they lost track of Taylor for as long as a half-hour before seeing him return to the area, riding in the front seat of another car.
-As Taylor exited that vehicle, the two officers — Miller armed with a shotgun and Spaulding with a rifle — approached and ordered Taylor to show his hands and get on the ground, according to the court file.
+However, a ruling in September issued by U.S. District Judge Thomas Zilly noted the officers said they lost track of Taylor for as long as a half-hour before they saw him return, riding in the front seat of another car.
+As Taylor got out of that vehicle, the two officers — Miller armed with a shotgun and Spaulding with a rifle — approached and ordered Taylor simultaneously to show his hands and get on the ground, according to the court file.

 According to Zilly’s ruling, five seconds elapsed from when the officers first approached Taylor to when the fatal shots were fired.